Preview: Ganance Heir Smart Disc Comparison (Smarts for your Traditional Watch)

 Ganance Heir: How it Attaches to Your Watch

-According to this YouTube video, the Ganance Heir uses micro suction technology.
+According to this YouTube video, the Ganance Heir uses micro suction technology and this is exactly how the beta works.
 This is similar to what the Chronos and Trivoly used and it always worked well for me.
 Microsuction ensures it’s easy to move the smart disc between devices.
 Microsuction isn’t sticky, it’s not glue and there’s no residue, it sort of friction sticks.
 Given your watch case back is against your skin, and then you have your watch band holding the watch on your wrist, micro suction is more than sufficient.

 Ganance Heir vs Chronos and Trivoly